scikit-image/scikit-image/doc/source/skips/1-governance.rst

   *unless* there is unanimous agreement from core developers on the change.

-If a veto is cast on a lazy consensus, the proposer can appeal to the community and core developers and the change can be approved or rejected using the decision making procedure outlined above.
+If a veto is cast on a lazy consensus, the proposer can appeal to the community and core developers and the change can be approved or rejected by escalating to the SC, and if necessary, a SKIP (see below).

 .. _skip: